-Performance-based annual cash incentive plan
+Performance-based annual cash incentive plan (AIP)

 The Compensation Committee believes that a substantial portion of each Named Executive Officer's compensation should tie directly to our Company's financial performance.
-Our compensation program includes eligibility for an annual performance-based cash incentive opportunity for all executives as well as selected non-executive employees.
+Our AIP provides for an annual performance-based cash incentive opportunity for all executives as well as select non-executive employees.
 The Compensation Committee believes that an executive's annual compensation package should include a cash incentive component to provide an additional incentive for the executive to help the Company achieve its annual financial goals, which ultimately benefits our stockholders.

 Mr. Levin's participation in the annual incentive plan is at 100% of his annual salary, whereas our other Named Executive Officers' participate at 40% of their respective salaries.

-Mr. Kyees, in his interim role as Interim Chief Financial Officer, was also eligible to participate in the AIP for fiscal 2014 at a rate of 75% of the total per diem amount paid for his services as Interim Chief Financial Officer.
+2015 AIP

-The metrics for achievement under our Annual Incentive Plan ("AIP") for fiscal 2014 reflected the Company's primary financial goals of increasing top line revenues while protecting merchandise margin and managing expenses during our DXL transition.
-In addition, sales per square foot and comparable sales from our DXL stores remained key metrics for our long-term profitability.
-For fiscal 2014, 10% of the annual incentive plan award was based on each participant's achievement of generally two to four agreed-upon personal goals.
-This allowed the Company to reward each participant for individual achievements that may not have tied directly to our financial performance, but that we believed would contribute to the success of our DXL transformation.
+The metrics for achievement under our 2015 AIP reflected the Company's primary financial goals of increasing top line revenues while protecting merchandise margin and managing expenses during our DXL transition.
+In addition, sales per square foot, comparable sales from our DXL stores and growth in our customer base were determined to be key metrics for our long-term profitability.